Tanvir000Tonoy/2025/February 2025.md

 [28.02.2025]
 Today was our discovery day and I enjoyed a lot.
 In the morning I went to swinburne university of technoloyg with one of my home mate called Tanvir SHuvo.
 I enjoyed a lot with the fastive environment.
 I don't know what to expect from that university but it is really something out of my mind.
 I'm hopeful , optimistic about the future.
 I'm afried about tomorrow.
 The ramadan is going to commence but I don't know how I will pass this month.
 I have a lot of things to do. whatever.
 Today was fun.
 I did shopping , also purchased a new airbuds type c and it's really good product. later I also did the zumma namaz.
 But I'm not feeling happy though I'll bypass this feeling by learning something meaningful

+FEB was a busy month so I did tried to complete my goal [reviewing python syntax] but faild to achieve it.
+Now Let's see March might be my new landmark.
 ```
 ```